 You can add data to the protective scope of SSProtect many different ways, and one common method uses the context menu available from within Explorer.
 Right-click a plaintext data file, then choose SSProtect Activate.
 Your target file will then be protected, as evidenced by the resulting Red icon overlay that appears when the operation is complete.

-As you add and remove files, you can review related information in the :Confidential Files context menu item available by clicking the SSProtect notification tray icon, which results in the following:
+As you add and remove files, you can review related information in the Managed Files/ Restore context menu item available by clicking the SSProtect notification tray icon for the following:

-The first rendering of the :Confidential Files display shows all data items currently being managed by your Account, otherwise referred to as the Host List.
+The first rendering of the Managed Files/ Restore - the Hostlist - displays data items actively managed by your Account.
 This list doesn't necessarily reflect every item you've ever managed, only the list of items you've protected and haven't since Removed.

-These Views provide insight into :Recover Archive details, described in the article, Managing Archive Data.
+Both views provide insight into :Recover Archive details, described in the article, Managing Archive Data.
 Note that most of the basic features, such as sorting*, filtering, and folder navigation, are commonly available in each of the Views.
-Content is not refreshed when you navigate from one view to another.
-Use each panel's associated Refresh capabilities to acquire the most recent file listing and associated state.
+Also note that content is NOT refreshed when you navigate from one view to another.
+Use each panel's associated Refresh button to update content.

 Context-based File Operations

 In each View, you can choose one or more files from the List, then click active buttons to perform a variety of actions described below.
 Button state will transition based on context and availability.
 For example, the Versions... button only permits a single selection, thus transitions to disabled when a second item is added to the selection set.
-In other cases, specific choices preclude certain operations, for example choosing a file that hasn't been stored in the Archive renders the Restore button disabled.
+In other cases, specific choices preclude certain operations, for example choosing a file that hasn't been stored in the Archive disables the Restore button.

 When you choose multiple files, button context reflects only the state of the last selected file in the selection set - which may be the file at the top of the list if you choose the lower bound first, then the upper bound (while holding the Shift key; use the Ctrl key to add individual items, creating a, "scattered" selection).